 The wind buffets your face, drawing tears to our eyes with its harsh brutality.
-It mocks us as another wave draws near threatening to devour you.
+It mocks us as another wave draws near threatening to devour us.
 Your hands strain at the oars in a useless attempt against the power of the storm.
-Your raw hands tremble, and your soul is weary, your heart aches.
+Your raw hands tremble, and your soul is weary your heart aches.

 Immediately Jesus made his disciples get into the boat and go on ahead of him to Bethsaida, while he dismissed the crowd.
 After leaving them, he went up on a mountainside to pray.
 Later that night, the boat was in the middle of the lake, and he was alone on land.
 He saw the disciples straining at the oars, because the wind was against them… Mark 6:45-48A NIV

 He saw them straining at the oars… He saw them.
-Jesus saw them.
+Jesus saw them, in the midst of the storm.
+He knew their struggles, even though they felt alone in the middle of the lake the God of the universe saw them.
 Even when they felt alone, forgotten, abandoned.
 HE SAW THEM.
 He knew their fears, He saw their panic, He knew their terrified words.
 The storm wasn’t a surprise to Him.